LtSRvan/WD-14-Batch-Tagger/README.md

 It can be run on both GPU and CPU, instructions for each one below.

 ## Installation
-To start usign clone the repository:
+To start using clone the repository:

     git clone https://github.com/LtSRvan/WD-14-Batch-Tagger